MystDexter/imagehandler/README.md

 ## Sample
 ![alt text](https://github.com/MystDexter/imagehandler/blob/main/sample_screenshot.png?raw=true)

+## What doesn't work
+1. Zip upload and decompression from the browser.
+However the API works and can be tested with an API testing tool e.g postman
+2. Tests

 ### side note:
 `A potentially leaner, simpler and more lightweight solution for implementing this would be using Handlebars (https://handlebarsjs.com/) to generate the views on the frontend instead of Angular, as well as mongodb for the database.
 This way we don't run a separate application to serve up our images in the browser.
 I'll be implementing this as personal learning in my spare time.`